tamirkafridjerassi/cloud-cost-optimizer/README.md

 - Python 3.12
 - boto3 – AWS SDK for Python
 - pandas – for data handling
-- tabulate – optional, for future CLI reporting
+- tabulate – optional

 ---

 ## FinOps Relevance

-This tool reflects FinOps principles such as:
+This tool helps cloud teams and FinOps practitioners:

-- Visibility – Automated insight into unused compute
+- Gain visibility into underused and forgotten cloud resources
-- Optimization – Reduce cloud waste and improve unit economics
+- Reduce waste and improve cost-efficiency
-- Operationalization – Integrate into CI/CD or schedule via GitHub Actions
+- Automate daily or weekly audits with GitHub Actions

 ---